Dimitrovska/Dragana-Ilieva/README.md

-### Hi there! 👋 I'm Dragana Ilieva, a student at the Software university "SoftUni", in Sofia, Bulgaria, currently focusing on mastering HTML&CSS and JS.
+### Hi there! 👋 I'm Dragana Ilieva, a student at the Software university "SoftUni", in Sofia, Bulgaria, currently focusing on Python and SQL.

-I have a passion for coding and aspire to pursue a career in software development, particularly in Python back-end development.
+I have a passion for coding and aspire to pursue a career in software development, particularly in Python back-end development and data engineering.
 This README serves as a brief introduction to who I am, my educational background, interests, and aspirations in the world of programming.

 <img align="right" width="400" height="400" src="/image_01_.jfif">